graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 Each work item is, for the most part, a single query execution.
 Though, if a client registers to a subscription multiple times each registration is executed as its own query.
 With lots of events being delivered on a server saturated with clients, each potentially having multiple subscriptions, along with regular queries and mutations executing...limits must be imposed otherwise CPU utilization could unreasonably spike...and it may spike regardless in some use cases.

 By default, the max number of work items the router will deliver simultaniously is `500`.
 This is a global, server-wide pool, shared amongst all registered schemas.
-You can controller this value by changing it prior to calling `.AddGraphQL()`.
+You can control this value by changing it prior to calling `.AddGraphQL()`.
 This value defaults to a low number on purpose, use it as a starting point to dial up the max concurrency to a level you feel comfortable with in terms of performance and cost.
 The only limit here is server resources and other environment limitations outside the control of graphql.

 ```csharp title="Set A Receiver Throttle During Startup"
 // Adjust the max concurrent communications value